ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 ```

 This is the minimal recipe layout that is required by ESMValTool.
 If we now run
-the recipe again, you will probably see the following error
+the recipe again, you will probably see the following error:

 ```
 ValueError: Tag 'doe_john' does not exist in section 'authors' of /home/user/miniconda3/envs/esmvaltool_tutorial/python3.8/site-packages/esmvaltool/config-references.yml